prakashvadrevu/oxford-ai-capstone-group-3/abstract.md

 **As a business analyst,**
 * I want to view reports on the accuracy of demand forecasts,
 * So that I can evaluate the performance of the forecasting model and make adjustments if necessary.
+#### Acceptance Criteria:
+* The system should generate reports on demand forecast accuracy for specified time periods.
+* Reports should include metrics such as forecasted demand, actual demand, variance, and percentage accuracy.
+* Users should be able to select different time periods (e.g., daily, weekly, monthly) for viewing accuracy reports.
+* The accuracy calculation should consider both overestimations and underestimations.
+* Reports should be accessible through a user-friendly interface, allowing easy navigation and filtering options.

 ### 3. Demand Forecast Visualization
 **As a data analyst,**